rajkhatri398/rajkhatri398/README.md

 ### 🔥 About Me
 - 💻 **Full-Stack Developer** with expertise in building scalable web applications.
 - 🤖 **AI/ML Enthusiast** leveraging cutting-edge technologies to solve real-world problems.
-- 🌱 Constantly learning and exploring **cloud computing, DevOps, and automation**.
+- 🌱 Constantly learning and exploring **cloud computing, Problem Solving, and automation**.
 - 🚀 Passionate about **open-source contributions** and **tech communities**.

 ---